Zuplo

 This level of testing ensures smooth version management and effective routing.

 API gateways play a key role in managing versions and ensuring compatibility.
-They simplify client routing and enforce version integrity after testing.
+They centralize client routing, enforce version integrity, and keep your backend code free of version-switching logic.

-Take Zuplo’s programmable API gateway as an example.
-It offers tools to maintain compatibility while reducing complexity:
+Zuplo’s programmable API gateway, for example, provides tools to maintain compatibility while reducing complexity:

 URL-Based Versioning with Gateway Routes